2022 Supercars Championship: Calendar changes

 Albert Park, Auckland, Gold Coast, Newcastle, Perth and Winton returned after absence due to the COVID-19 pandemic.

 The Adelaide 500 returned to the calendar after being cancelled in 2021 following the result of the 2022 South Australian state election.

 Impact of COVID-19 pandemic

 The Newcastle 500 was cancelled due to the COVID-19 Omicron outbreak in New South Wales.
 Sydney Motorsport Park hosted the opening round of the championship, as Sydney SuperNight.

-Series changes

 Rule changes

 The red flag rule during qualifying was amended.
 Previously if a driver caused a red flag in the session, their fastest time was deleted and they were ruled out for the remainder of the session.
 Now if a driver causes a red flag and is able to bring the car back to the pits, their fastest lap gets deleted, but they are now able to resume being a part of the session.
 This comes after Cameron Waters brought out the red flag at the second Sydney Motorsport Park round in 2021 and was able to return to the pits under his own power.